greshake/i3status-rust/doc/blocks.md

 Behind the scenes this uses `apt`, and in order to run it without root priveleges i3status-rust will create its own package database in `/tmp/i3rs-apt/` which may take up several MB or more.
 If you have a custom apt config then this block may not work as expected - in that case please open an issue.

+Tip: You can grab the list of updates using `APT_CONFIG=/tmp/i3rs-apt/apt.conf apt list --upgradable`

 #### Examples

 Update the list of pending updates every thirty minutes (1800 seconds):